rhlsinghal1ss/Mistral-7B/README.md

 license: apache-2.0
 ---

-> [!TIP] Weights only exist in [mistral-inference](https://github.com/mistralai/mistral-inference) format for now, PRs for Transformers format are welcome!

 # Model Card for Mistral-7B-Instruct-v0.3

 The Mistral-7B-Instruct-v0.3 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-7B-v0.3.